Social Movement How-To: Intro to Momentum, 2019

 This training will be a 2.5 day comprehensive training for activists and organizers leading efforts to transform our political climate.
 Our curriculum is designed to give organizers the tools to build progressive popular movements to win on the most pressing justice issues of our time, drawing on lessons and skills from contemporary and historic social movements.

-Applications are due May 10th.
+Application deadline extended to May 17th.
 We'll get back to you shortly after applications close within a couple of weeks.
 Registration and confirmation will be expected within a week of acceptance.

 We are expecting that everyone who attends Momentum trainings will be present from the start until the end for each day, and will participate in all scheduled sessions.
 We will be starting the late afternoon of June 21 and will end late afternoon June 23.
 Please plan to be fully present at the training.
 If that is not possible for you, please consider joining us later at a better time for you.